UWB-Adv-Data-Vis/Twitter-shiny/README.md

 Write commands to load the two data files using the `read_tsv()` commands that are stored as `titles` and `ratings` respectively.

-Next, merge these data sets and filter the sample to keep the films with more than 100 raters.
+Next, merge these data sets and filter the sample to keep the films with more than 1000 raters.
-Use the function merge, a convenient join function.
+Use the function `merge()`, a convenient join function, to combine the ratings and titles.
+Finally, to do some simple pre-processing, reformat the dates for all films.

 ```
 film <- title %>%
   merge(ratings) %>%
-  filter(numVotes > 100)
+  filter(numVotes > 100) %>%
+  mutate(startYear = as.Date(as.character(startYear), format = "%Y"),
+         endYear= as.Date(as.character(endYear), format = "%Y"))
 ```

-This will reduce the data set from 1.5 million entries to about 382,000.
+This will reduce the data set from 1.5 million entries to about 95,000.

 After successfully running the script to load the stored data, you should be able to see a `film` data table in the environment tab.